LLNL/mappertrac/README.md

-# TRACK TBI
+# MaPPeRTrac

-Parallel EDI tractography workflow
+Massively Parallel, Portable, and Reproducible Tractography (MaPPeRTrac) is a brain tractography workflow for high performance computing.
+It incorporates novel technologies to simplify and accelerate neuroimaging research.
 <br></br>
 <br></br>
 ### Setup